hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 To implement an automatic hyperparameter tuning experiment, define the hyperparameter space, e.g. by listing the decisions that may impact model performance.
 You can specify a range of possible values in the experiment configuration for each hyperparameter in the search space.

-View the `x.yaml` file that defines a hyperparameter search where we find the model architecture that achieves the best performance on the dataset.
+View the `x.yaml` file that defines a hyperparameter search where the model architecture that achieves the best performance on the dataset is found..

 ```yaml
 name: xview_frxnn_search